isomerpages/nlb-curiocity/_events/Curiocity Showcase 2022/Introduction.md

 <br>Venue: National Library Building (Plaza, level 1)

 ##### **SATELLITE INSTALLATIONS**
 Spot Curiocity installations as we pop up in the Civic District during Night to Light Festival 2022.
-The activations will bring you through history through new and creative interpretations by local artists.
+The activations will bring you through history via new and creative interpretations by local artists.
 Find out more [here](https://curiocity.nlb.gov.sg/events/curiocity-showcase-2022/satellite).

 **Cartographic Memories**
 <br>Dates: 14 January - 3 February 2022